montassar-agrebi/data-validator-tool/README.md

 <h2>Quick Launch (Recommended)</h2>

 <p>
-For convenience, the repository includes a <strong>Windows launcher</strong>
+The repository includes a <strong>Windows launcher</strong>
-that starts the application without requiring a Python installation.
+allowing the application to run without installing Python manually.
 </p>

 <p>
 The launcher uses a bundled <strong>portable Python environment</strong>
-and installs required dependencies automatically if needed.
+and installs required dependencies automatically when needed.
 </p>

 <p>To run the application:</p>